Trilldog13/vp-data-analytics-interview-example.md/README.md

 The interview framework below reflects those conversations and is designed to assess how candidates think, lead, and influence, not just what they know.

+In this case, we went for a 2 stage interview process.

 ---

 This document provides an illustrative example of how interviews for senior data analytics leadership roles may be structured.